Understanding the Cultural and Economic Significance of SEO

 The First Search Engines

 The first ever search engine was created in 1990.
 The engineers were Alan Emtage, who was a postgraduate student at McGill University, and Bill Heelan, who was a student at Concordia University but also worked at McGill.[5]
 The name “Archie” was derived from the word “archives.”[6]
+This milestone marks a significant moment in the history of Search Engine Optimization.

 Archie began as a project for students and staff at McGill in 1987, and the aim of the project was to connect the McGill University School of Computer Science to the internet.